Please forgive temporary problems with photos.

 |7||PAINTING AND FINAL ASSEMBLY|

-I was looking for a 9N, so I would have one of each.
-This tractor was advertised as a 2N but I could see a proofmeter, 4-speed shift knob, and side distributor engine in the photos.
-It was obviously a late 8N Tractor.
+I was looking for a 9N, so I would have one of each (9N, 2N, 8N).
+That was the original plan.
+This tractor was advertised as a 2N, but I could see a proofmeter, late 8N shift knob, and side distributor engine in the photos.
+It was obvious to me this was really a late 8N Tractor.

 The ad wasn't generating a lot of interest, so I decided to keep an eye on it.
 Apparently two other people had the same idea and threw last-minute low bids.
 It was close, this time I guessed right, and the others bid just a little too low.